Feature Photo: Fox 2 Now/ CNN

 Get weather warnings and watches: All National Weather Service offices are open and will continue to provide forecasts and severe weather alerts.

-Visit non-government-run museums: The National Building Musem, the Crime Museum, the Phillips Collection and other fee-based museums remain open for business.
+Visit non-government-run museums: The National Building Museum, the Crime Museum, the Phillips Collection and other fee-based museums remain open for business.

 Go to state and county parks: Since they’re funded by state and local budgets, they will remain open.